landlord reviews tenant background checks

 Essential Background Check for Tenants Explained

 After a potential tenant has found a rental online and filled out a rental application form, the landlord should conduct a thorough tenant background check.
-Though a background check for renters is not a required step, it’s highly recommended.
-Landlords can be sure that they’re protecting not only themselves, but the neighborhood as well by thoroughly screening tenants for credit and criminal history.
+Though a background check for tenants is not a required step, it’s highly recommended.
+Landlords can be sure that they’re protecting not only themselves, but the neighborhood as well by using thorough background checks for tenants.

 paid and unpaid charges in your lease screenshot